-As for persuasive ads, as the name clearly suggests, they aim at urging the customers to buy your product or service through emphasizing on its features and attributes and why it is better than what your competitors are offering.
+As for persuasive ads, as the name clearly suggests, they aim at urging the customers to buy your product or service through emphasizing its features and attributes and why it is better than what your competitors are offering.

 3- Branding – or how to build an intangible giant:

 We can all agree on the fact that brands are currently the world’s most valuable item – even though they are intangible.
-As a matter of fact, the value of some brands exceed the GDP of some developing countries.
+As a matter of fact, the value of some brands exceeds the GDP of some developing countries.

 Amazon, the online shopping titan, currently sits atop the throne with the value of $315.5bn after replacing Apple whose value is estimated to slightly exceed the $309.5bn mark, making it the runner-up; meanwhile, Google came in third place with $309bn, falling short of Apple by around $500m.

-Let’s take McDonald’s restaurants for example; they have successfully distinguished themselves visually using their red-and-yellow color palette, the stylized “m” letter logo and Ronald McDonald the clown.
+Let’s take McDonald’s restaurants for example; they have successfully distinguished themselves visually using their red-and-yellow color palette, the stylized “m” letter logo, and Ronald McDonald the clown.

 However, the endgame of branding is essentially about associating yourself with a specific unique value or quality that none of your competitors provide your customers with.